Zvyozdny gorodok (urban-type settlement): History

 For most of its history, the space training center known in English as Star City was in jurisdiction of the Soviet and then Russian military.
-However, in August 1996, due to the changes in legislation the center became subordinated both to the Ministry of Defense and to the Roscosmos.
-This double status remained in effect until October 1, 2008, when the center was re-organized and subordinated directly and solely to the Roscosmos.
+However, in August 1996, due to the changes in legislation the center became subordinated both to the Ministry of Defense and to the Russian Space Agency.
+This double status remained in effect until October 1, 2008, when the center was re-organized and subordinated directly and solely to the by-then-renamed Russian Federal Space Agency.
 As a result, the status of the territory of Star City was changed from military to civil.
 A closed administrative-territorial formation was established on the territory of the closed military townlet #1 (Star City's official designation) on January 19, 2009.
 On August 5, 2009, Boris Gromov, the Governor of Moscow Oblast, issued a Resolution which transformed the military townlet into an urban-type settlement.
 On October 29, the urban-type settlement was named "Zvyozdny gorodok"; however, as of 2011, this name is not yet official pending the approval by the Government of Russia.